 - Improving regulatory framework.

-Clinical trial approval process in Russia
+4. The clinical trial approval process in Russia

 - Ministry of Health of the Russian Federation (MoH): Accreditation of medical Institutions, Approval of clinical trials, Information services related to clinical trials and Relations with the medical community.